amethyst/amethyst/README.md

 [tc]: https://travis-ci.org/ebkalderon/amethyst/

 Experimental data-oriented game engine written in Rust.
-This project is a work in progress; pardon the dust!
+This project is a *work in progress* and very incomplete; pardon the dust!

 # Tutorials